Spain caps year-end parties at 10 people, restricts domestic travel

 The start of the nighttime curfews in force in most Spanish regions would be moved to 1:30 a.m. from 11 p.m. on Dec.
 24 and Dec.
 31.

-Still, movement of people between regions will be banned, with some exceptions, between Dec.
+Movement of people between regions will be banned between Dec.
 23 and Jan.
-6, Illa told a news conference, adding that although the latest infection data inspired some optimism, prudence was paramount.
+6, except for visits to family.
+Illa did not explain how this would work out or be monitored - possibly a tough task considering how many people travel at Christmas precisely to be with family.

-“To sum it up, this Christmas we stay at home ...
-“It is desirable that people restrict their mobility and social contacts as much as possible,” he said.
+“It is desirable that people restrict their mobility and social contacts as much as possible,” Illa said, encouraging people not to move despite the loopholes.
+“To sum it up, this Christmas we stay at home.”

+Each region is now free to toughen up the measures on the movement of people.

 Governments across Europe are trying to navigate between avoiding spreading the virus over the holiday season and allowing people to celebrate with family and friends.